DrCpp/drmock-generator/README.md

 ## Using

-Type `drmock-gen --help` for instructions.
+Type `drmock-generator --help` for instructions.
 You must pass the path to the `libclang.dll/.so/.dylib` in one of two ways:

 - Set the environment variable `CLANG_LIBRARY_FILE` to the absolute path